Vindhya Victim Verdict V3: Production

-The first look of the film was released by Jayam Ravi on 17 December 2022.
+Varalaxmi shot for the film in 2022 and collaborated with director Amudhavanan, who had earlier made the film Quota (2020).

 Reception

 The film was released on 6 January 2023 across Tamil Nadu.
 A reviewer from Dina Thanthi gave the film a mixed review.
-The critic from Times of india wrote that "While there are a few intriguing moments, the narrative is tad slow and the emotional sequences fail to hit us hard enough".
+Logesh Balachandran from The Times of India gave 2/5 stars and wrote that "While there are a few intriguing moments, the narrative is tad slow and the emotional sequences fail to hit us hard enough".
 A reviewer from Maalai Malar gave a mixed review.

+Accolades

+After the film's release, the makers registered the film across a number of international festivals.
+The film notably won the Best Feature Film award at the Toronto Tamil International Film Festival, Canada.
+The film has also won the Best Feature Film Mention Award at the 9th International Film Festival 2023 at Shimla.